Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

 \section{Estimating Customer Patience with Silent Abandonment}

-Our next problem is to estimate customer patience in contact centers.
-As mentioned in Section \ref{sec:goals}, data on customer patience is censored.
-When the customer abandons the queue and provides an indication of doing so---a known abandonment---she provides exact information regarding her patience.
-Indeed, her patience equals her wait time.
-However, how long the customer would be required to wait if she were to stay in the queue, i.e., her \emph{virtual wait time}, is unknown.
+Our next goal is to estimate customer patience in contact centers, where customer data is uncertain due to the presence of silent abandonment.
+As mentioned in Section \ref{sec:introduction}, contact-center data on customer patience is censored.
+When the customer abandons the queue and provides an indication of doing so---a known abandonment---they provide exact information regarding their patience.
+Indeed, their patience equals the (observed) wait time.
+However, how long the customer would be required to wait if they were to stay in the queue, the \emph{virtual wait time}, is unknown.
 Therefore, patience acts as a lower bound for virtual wait time.
-When the customer is served, her wait time is actually a lower bound for her true patience.
+When the customer is served, the wait time is actually a lower bound for their true patience.
 Therefore, the data is right-censored by the virtual wait time (itself uncensored).
-This type of right-censoring was studied by \cite{Mandelbaum2013Data} using call-center data; we refer to their estimator as \emph{Method 1}.
-In contrast to call centers, in contact centers data on patience is also left-censored due to the silent-abandonment phenomenon.
-Indeed, when a customer abandons the queue without indicating that she has done so---a silent abandonment---her wait time equals her virtual wait time (itself uncensored); thus, the wait time is an upper bound for her real patience as her patience was clearly less than her wait time. \cite{Yefenof2018} addressed this situation, motivated by LWBS in EDs; we refer to their estimator as \emph{Method 2}.
-As we mentioned, in chat systems we have complete data; therefore, Method 2 can be used to estimate customer patience since similar conditions exist.
-We apply Method 2 to chat data in Section \ref{sec:managerial}.
-But messaging systems require a new methodology for patience estimation, because of the added complexity missing data brings to customer classification.
-Indeed, this situation requires a different approach, which will be the focus of this section.
-In Section \ref{subsec:EM_model} we develop our expectation-maximization (EM) algorithm for estimating customer patience in messaging systems, and in Section \ref{subsection:EM_validation} we validate its accuracy, sensitivity, and robustness.
+This type of right-censoring was studied by \cite{Mandelbaum2013Data} using call-center data; we refer to their estimator as \emph{Method 1}\footnote{Detailed formulas of Methods 1 and 2 are provided in Appendix EC.\ref{app:mandelbaum_yefenot_formulas}}.
+In contrast to call centers, the contact centers' data regarding patience is also left-censored due to silent abandonment.
+Indeed, when a customer abandons the queue without indicating they have done so---a silent abandonment---the wait time equals the virtual wait time (itself uncensored); thus, the wait time is an upper bound for the customer's real patience, which was clearly less than the wait time. \cite{Yefenof2018} addressed this situation, motivated by LWBS in EDs; we refer to their estimator as \emph{Method 2}.
+As we mentioned, we have complete data in no-write-in-queue systems; therefore, Method 2 can be used to estimate customer patience since similar conditions exist.
+We apply Method 2 to no-write-in-queue data in Section \ref{sec:managerial}.
+But write-in-queue systems require a new methodology for patience estimation because of the added complexity missing data brings to customer classification.
+This different approach is the focus of this section.
+In Section \ref{subsec:EM_model}, we develop our expectation-maximization (EM) algorithm for estimating customer patience in write-in-queue systems, and in Section \ref{subsection:EM_validation}, we validate its accuracy, sensitivity, and robustness.
+Later, in Section \ref{subsection:EM_covaritates}, we extend this EM algorithm to a more general model that can estimate how different variables, like the amount of customer writing while waiting, impact customer's patience.